nickfrey/BC-transit-tracker/README.md

 ### You're done!

 You can now mount your display anywhere you please.
 There are mounting holes on the back of the frame so you can easily mount to the wall with screws.
 I personally mount mine using 3M Command strips, but you could also place it directly on a desk or other table.

+We would love to see your finished product!
+You can share photos by tagging us on Bluesky [@eastsideurbanism.org](https://bsky.app/profile/eastsideurbanism.org) with the hashtag #TransitTracker.

 # Appendix